solarAsh-hub/game-day-notifications_terraform/README.md

 # NBA Game Day Notifications / Sports Alerts System

 ## **Project Overview**
 This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
 It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
-The project demonstrates how we will can use Infrastructure as code with leveraging Terraform to automate the deployement and destruction of this solution in seconds.
+The project demonstrates how we can use Infrastructure as Code by leveraging Terraform to automate the deployement and destruction of this solution in seconds.

 ---